Memphis Area Transit Authority: Trolley

-Initially opened in 1993, the Main Street Trolley Line uses classic streetcars on a system that has grown to three routes: one along the riverfront, another serving Main Street in the heart of downtown Memphis, and an extension on Madison Avenue.
+Initially opened in 1993, the Main Street Trolley is a heritage streetcar system that has grown to three routes: one along the riverfront, another serving Main Street in the heart of downtown Memphis, and an extension on Madison Avenue.
 The Madison Avenue line opened in 2004, as the initial stage of a light rail system that would connect downtown Memphis with the Memphis International Airport and eventually to regional transit service beyond the MATA service boundaries.

 Service was replaced by buses after two trolleys caught fire in late 2013 and early 2014.
 After nearly four years, the Main Street Trolley Line was reinstated in 2018.
 The Main Street Line operated trolleys with 12-minute headways throughout the day.
 The Riverfront Line and Madison Line operated buses with 40-minute and 30-minute headways respectively.

 On August 18, 2024, MATA suspended trolley service indefinitely due to an investigation into issues with brakes and costly upgrades recommended by TDOT.